JEKsvp/integration-tests-toolkit/README.md

 ### Request headers verification

-To verify that request with specific headers was made, use method:
+To verify that request with specific headers was made, use method

 ```java
 .withHeader("Content-Type",equalTo("application/json"))